Nonfiction

 The Rise of iWar: Identity, Information, and the Individualization of Modern Warfare.

-The Rise of iWar examines the evolution of identity-based targeting from a decade of global counterterrorism operations and counterinsurgency campaigns.
+iWar examines the evolution of identity-based targeting from a decade of global counterterrorism operations and counterinsurgency campaigns.
 It offers a case study on wartime military innovation, considering the policies and strategies that evolved in response to a new and unexpected adversary.

 Available here.